heroku-examples/slack-approval-app/WORKSHOP_GUIDE.md

 The Universal Approval Hub is a proof-of-concept application that centralizes approval requests from multiple enterprise systems (Workday, Concur, Salesforce) into a single Slack interface.
 It uses AI-powered features like semantic search and automatic summarization to help managers make faster, more informed decisions.

+> **Note**: This is a demonstration application.
+The Workday, Concur, and Salesforce integrations are **mocked** - requests are created through a web form that simulates webhooks from these systems.
+In a production implementation, the app would connect to the actual Workday, Concur, and Salesforce APIs to receive real approval requests.

 ## Prerequisites

 Before you begin, ensure you have: